-You'll find that crowds drop off as schools return.
-Settled, warm weather usually lingers on from summer.
+Settled, mild weather usually lingers on into September from the summer.

-All of the tourist attractions are still open.
-So exploring all those ancient castles and historic houses is still an option.
+All of the best attractions are still open so exploring ancient castles and historic houses is very much on the cards.

 The weather in September in Ireland can be very pleasant.
 Temperatures range from 13 degrees C / 55 degrees F to lows of 9 degrees C / 48 degree F.